UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Justification
 ^^^^^^^^^^^^^

-The justification for keeping :code:`genre` values that map to `dcterms:type`, is the same as the justification for keeping :code:`typeOfResource` values generally.
+The justification for keeping :code:`genre` values that map to :code:`dcterms:type`, is the same as the justification for keeping :code:`typeOfResource` values generally.
 Values within :code:`typeOfResource` are used for initial faceting in search for both UT's local Digital Collections website and for DPLA's interface.
 As DPLA doesn't display :code:`physicalDescription/form` values, it is important to share this less granular indication of the resource type.

-For values *outside* of the following table, we selected the `edm:hasType` property as it aligns well with the possible overlap between :code:`genre` and :code:`physicalDescription/form`.
+For values *outside* of the following table, we selected the :code:`edm:hasType` property as it aligns well with the possible overlap between :code:`genre` and :code:`physicalDescription/form`.
 To help prevent duplicating string literals and URIs, the following table suggests a mapping for a limited subset of the union of values in :code:`genre[not(@*)]` and :code:`genre[@authority='dct']`.

 +-----------------------------------------------+---------------+--------------------------------------------------+--------------------+
 | (//genre[not(@*] | //genre[@authority='dct']) | RDF Predicate | URI                                              | dcterms text value |